Welcome to MDtRI, where interdisciplinary research meets mathematical modeling to address global health challenges.

 -

-Publications: we have successfully published four preprints (Sheaf-ML, ci-fGBD, Microbeyt, and MAP-PRS).
+Publications: we have successfully published five preprints (Dg-Dig-SSNs (AMR diagnostics), Sheaf-ML, ci-fGBD, Microbeyt, and MAP-PRS).

 -